input-output-hk/jormungandr/doc/concepts/network.md

 ### Security and countermeasures

 In order to facilitate the handling of unreachable nodes or of misbehaving ones we have built a node policy tooling.
-This is constructed via 2 mechanisms: collecting connectivity statuses and blockchain status for each node.
+Currently, we collect connectivity statuses for each node.
 The policy can then be tuned over the collected data to apply some parameters when connecting to a given node, as well as banning nodes from our topology.

 For each node, the following data is collected: